twentysixhugs/Weather-app/README.md

 ## Key features

-- Fetches data from an API
+- Fetches weather data from an API
-- It looks nice.
-Really

 ---
 *I know the API key is publicly exposed here.